News

 INTERVIEWS

-If you’d like to arrange an interview with Layla or John, please write an email to our press liaison at contact@preventwatch.org.
+If you’d like to arrange an interview with Layla, John or Anna, please write an email to our press liaison at contact@preventwatch.org.

 We are aware that journalists seek interviews with individuals impacted by Prevent to strengthen their reportage.
 This can be delicate, as some are involved in litigation, while others fear that their situation will get worse if they speak to the media, or they are wary of the stigma that comes with Prevent.
 Many involve children and families.
 From time to time, however, we do have cases who are available for interviews.
 Please contact@preventwatch.org with your requests, and we will consider them carefully.